 Can you leave the corn syrup out?
 Yes.
 But your sorbet will be icier and not quite as smooth.

 Okay!
 Ready to make this stuff?
 Great!
-Just grab your high-powered blender and put it to work.
+Just grab your high-powered blender and throw all of your mango sorbet ingredients in.

 In a few seconds, you have gloriously smooth, utterly delicious mango sorbet.